EnnLier/IMU_Motion_Classification/README.md

 <p align="center"><img src="https://github.com/EnnLier/IMU_Motion_Classification/blob/master/Casing/src/Casing_bottom_below.png" alt="View from below"  width="600"></p>

 ## Adafruit Feather
-This folder contains the software for the Adafruit feather, written in c++.
+This folder contains the software for the Adafruit feather, written in C++.
+In this project I used the [PlatformIO](https://platformio.org/) Plugin in Visual Studio Code to write and flash code to the device.
+Although those tasks would also be possible with the Arduino IDE, I would not recommend it.
+I had to perform minor tweeks in the BNO55 library (noted in deploy code for the Feather), which is easily accessible via the PlatformIO interface, but a real fight in Arduino IDE.

 ## BLE Driver
-Windows driver which is used to receive IMU data via BLE.
-Data is blindly streamed to specific TCP port
+The BLE Driver is completely written in C# and became quite a powerful and robust tool over the time.

 ## Data Evaluation
 Contains Matlab code to read data from .txt files.
 It also provides code for offline evaluation of the measurements.